 Looking to have a lowkey evening with the whole family?
-Have yourself a movie night!
-Right at home!
+Have yourself a movie night—right at home.
 It's the budget-friendly and most comfortable option.
-No waiting in lines and you can make as much popcorn as your heart and stomach desire (with the added bonus that you won't feel like your money is falling out of your pocket.
-Woohoo!)
+You won't have to wait in lines, and you can make as much popcorn as your heart and stomach desire (with the added bonus that you won't feel like your money is falling out of your pocket.)

-Round up the kids, the snacks, figure out which remote actually controls the sound, jump in your matching family pajamas, and get cozy.
-Let's get movie night all ready to go.
+First, round up the kids and the snacks, select a family-friendly movie, put on your matching family pajamas, and get cozy.
+Let's get DIY movie night all ready to go:

-When we're contemplating a movie night we might just put all the pressure on the movie itself.
+When we're contemplating a movie night, we might just put all the pressure on the movie itself.
 But you can make the hours leading up to it just as fun.
-Play some trivia or charades to see who knows all there is about movies and TV.
+Play some trivia or charades to see who knows the most about movies and TV.

 For trivia, you can look up movie-themed questions online or make up your own.
 Here are a few examples:

 Who says that matching family pajamas are destined for that one photo around Christmas time?
-Not us.
-Besides what's more unifying than watching the best movie of the year and you're ALL matching?
-Great minds think alike, and on nights like this, look alike too.
+That's definitely not the case.
+Besides what's more unifying than watching the best movie of the year with everyone matching?
+Great minds think alike, and on nights like this, and look alike too.

-At the end you can take suggestions for the next movie.
-Maybe next time you can get a projector and sit outside (if it's not too chilly) and then you can have a matching neighborhood pajama party.
+At the end of the night, take suggestions for the next movie.
+Maybe next time, you can get a projector and sit outside on your outdoor furniture (if it's not too chilly) and then you can have a matching neighborhood pajama party.
 Men’s, women’s, and kids' fleece jackets are good for cool outdoor movie nights and don’t forget ambient lighting like outdoor string lights.